car251290/myMemories/README.md

 https://www.heroku.com/home

 ## For the Front end using Netlify.js
-Using this great JS platform, launch the back end where will be visual and use an URL of the project https://www.netlify.com
+Using this great JS platform, launch the Back End where will be visual and use an URL of the project https://www.netlify.com

 # Language